apache/ignite-3/modules/configuration/README.md

 The core concept behind it is the _Configuration Schema_.
 It's required to generate public interfaces for the API and internal implementations that end user won't face.
 This way developers avoids writing boilerplate code.

-There are already meny examples throughout the code that looks somewhat like this:
+There are already many examples throughout the code that looks somewhat like this:
 ```
 @ConfigurationRoot(rootName = "root", type = ConfigurationType.LOCAL)
 public static class ParentConfigurationSchema {